phyco1991/ha-ultrasync/README.md

 ![ZeroWire Hub Image](https://raw.githubusercontent.com/caronc/ultrasync/master/static/zerowire_hub.jpeg)

-Interlogix ZeroWire and Hills ComNav (NX-595E) UltraSync Security Panel for Integration for Home Assistant Community Store (HACS)
+UltraSync Security Panel Integration for Home Assistant Community Store (HACS)

-This is based on a [a Pull Request I created here](https://github.com/home-assistant/core/pull/42549) to implement [my version of a UltraSync security panel](https://github.com/caronc/ultrasync) into Home Assistant (HA).

-Unfortunately it's taking a little bit of time to get merged due to the significant backlog the HA team already has to deal with.
-The request comes from [a thread within the HA Community Forum](https://community.home-assistant.io/t/interlogix-ultrasync/51464) asking for it's support.

-This repository simply prepares a custom component that one can use early while we wait.
-The other advantage of this repository is that new things can be tried and tested before they are merged into Home Assistant.

 ## Installation

-You can only be logged into the ComNav/ZeroWire hub with the same user *once*; a subsequent login with the same user logs out the other.
-Since this tool/software actively polls and maintains a login session to your Hub, it can prevent you from being able to log into at the same time elsewhere (via it's website).  **It is strongly recommended that you create a second user account on your Hub dedicated to just this service.**
+You can generally only be logged into the alarm system with the same user *once*; a subsequent login with the same user logs out the other.
+Since this tool actively polls and maintains a login session to your system, it can prevent you from being able to log into at the same time elsewhere (via it's website).  **It is strongly recommended that you create a second user account on your system dedicated to just this service.**

 ### From HACS